WEB_Global_Banner

 Suicide is preventable – and it takes all of us to make it a key priority for our patients, co-workers and communities.

-As of Saturday, July 16, you can dial 988 for help.
-It will be the new, three-digit number for voice (multiple languages), text or chat (English only) that connects people to the existing National Suicide Prevention Lifeline, where compassionate, accessible care and support are available for anyone experiencing mental health–related distress.
+You can dial 988 for help.
+The three-digit number for voice (multiple languages), text or chat (English only) connects people to the existing National Suicide Prevention Lifeline, where compassionate, accessible care and support are available for anyone experiencing mental health–related distress.

 The chat feature will be available through Lifeline’s website.
 Through 988, the network of local crisis centers throughout the country will increase the accessibility and use of life-saving interventions and resources.